Romy London

 For Cooked Garlic

-• Store cooked garlic in the fridge for 2–3 days in a sealed container.
+• Store cooked garlic in the refrigerator for 2–3 days in a sealed container.

 • You can also freeze it for up to 6 months in a freezer bag or plastic bag.